apache/apisix/docs/en/latest/FAQ.md

 If this does not solve your problem, you can try getting a detailed log by using the `--verbose` or `-v` flag to diagnose the problem.

-## How do I build the APISIX-Base environment?
+## How do I build the APISIX-Runtime environment?

-Some functions need to introduce additional NGINX modules, which requires APISIX to run on APISIX-Base.
-If you need these functions, you can refer to the code in [api7/apisix-build-tools](https://github.com/api7/apisix-build-tools) to build your own APISIX-Base environment.
+Some functions need to introduce additional NGINX modules, which requires APISIX to run on APISIX-Runtime.
+If you need these functions, you can refer to the code in [api7/apisix-build-tools](https://github.com/api7/apisix-build-tools) to build your own APISIX-Runtime environment.

 ## How can I make a gray release with Apache APISIX?